 Many women normally experience one or two of these symptoms during their period.
 However, it is important to recognize a group of symptoms that may indicate endometriosis, and seek help.
 Some of these symptoms are:

 - Excessive pain and cramps around the pelvis during menstruation.

 - Irregular bowel movements before and during the period.

 - Excessive bleeding during and between menstrual periods.

 Endometriosis and Infertility:

 Almost 50% of women with endometriosis have difficulty getting pregnant.
-It distorts the fallopian tube, which then fails to pick up eggs after ovulation.
+Endometriosis distorts the fallopian tube, which then fails to pick up eggs after ovulation.
 Another way that endometriosis affects fertility is by causing inflammation to the ovaries, fallopian tubes, and nearby areas.
 This, in turn, prevents them from functioning properly.
-The treatments for it can help boost fertility.
+The treatments for endometriosis can help boost fertility.
 In more severe cases, women can also use ART( Assisted Reproductive Technology) to get pregnant.